MednickLab/mednickdb_matapi/README.md

 # mednickdb_matparse
-Matlab API for the mednicklab
+Matlab API for the mednickdb
+[WIP]